StevenJL/learn_c_networking/README.md

 ### How It Works
 Learn how this works by reading the [prodigiously documented source code](https://github.com/StevenJL/learn_c_networking/blob/master/wuts_my_ip/wuts_my_ip.c)

+## Echo Client and Server

 ## Minimal HTTP Web Server

+A server that listens to port 80, and processes HTTP requests.

 ### Usage

 On host